Nuclear power point operators are trained every six weeks on how to safely handle external phenomena such as hurricanes

 With the contention structures of the steel-enforced concrete reactor, energy producing nuclear sites are the most solid of all of the United State's sites.
 Nuclear power point operators, additionally, are trained every six weeks on how to safely handle external phenomena such as hurricanes, and there is regular co-ordination with local, state and federal authorities to prepare for emergencies.

 Preparation before a hurricane

 The days before a hurricane hits the Earth, nuclear power plant operators take the necessary measures, according the guidelines presented by the United States Nuclear Regulatory Commission and onsite plans for emergency preparations.
-These include: